yundumbledore/NeuroProcImager-Plus/README.md

 ## Common issues and solutions
 Issue: *Errors with parallel pool*.

-Solution: As the parallel computation heavily relies on the hardward of computers, it is suggested to reduce the number of parallel threads by defining the number of threads you want to run in parallel in line #16 in /Sources/calculate_dynamic_stability.m.
+Solution: This type of errors occur when the machine runs out of the memory or loses connections to some cores.
+As the parallel computation heavily relies on the hardward of computers, it is suggested to reduce the number of parallel threads by defining the number of threads you want to run in parallel in line #16 in /Sources/calculate_dynamic_stability.m.
+By default, all cores are used in computation.